wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/create-immersive-flow/includes/2-immersive-flow.md

 	Now we will add some fields to the new CollectCustomerInfo entity in Common Data Service so we can capture customer information.

-1. Select the "Collect Customer Info" stage the hyperlink "Click to add fields and forms" as shown below
+1. Select the "Collect Customer Info" stage the hyperlink "Click to add fields and forms" as shown below.

 	![Select Click to add fields and forms hyperlink](../media/9-select-click-add-fields-and-forms-hyperlink.png)